Second Master's Degree

 - For MS graduates pursuing a 10 course MBA degree – minimum of four additional courses (16 credits).

-- For students interested in pursing an MS in Mobility Systems or Mechanical Engineering as the 2nd degree, students must:
+- For students interested in pursing an MS in Mobility Systems or Mechanical Engineering as the 2nd degree see below:

-- Meet ALL requirements for the program.
+- Both MS Mobility Systems & Mechanical Engineering require students to meet ALL requirements for the program.
 The minimum amount of additional graduate work to meet these requirements is 24 credit hours (for those students who choose the graduate thesis option - four courses plus eight hours of graduate thesis).
 Students who do not elect the graduate thesis option will need to complete an additional 28 credit hours.

-- MECH-600 (4 credits) is required for both engineering graduate programs.
-However students only need to complete it once.
+- For the Mechanical Engineering graduate program only, MECH-600 (4 credits) is required.
+However, students only need to complete it once.
 For example, if MECH-600 was completed during the first Masters degree program, students are not required to take it again as part of the second graduate degree program.

 - Two graduate level courses (8 credits) from the first Masters degree can be applied to the second Masters degree program assuming the courses are eligible core or elective graduate program courses.
 A third graduate level course from the first graduate degree program may also be applied provided that A) the student elects to pursue a Masters thesis option in the second Masters degree program and B) the third course is also an appropriate core or elective course in the second Masters degree program.